mvllow/getting-started-web/readme.md

 ### Next with Styled Components (intermediate)

 [NextJS](https://nextjs.org) is a beautiful tool for writing and deploying [React](https://reactjs.org).
 If you are unfamiliar with React, it can be quite a change of pace from the usual website dev.
 Essentially, it allows html and css to be written inside of a `js` file.
 This process is known as `jsx` or JavaScript XML syntax.
 The benefit of this is that you are able to componentalise your code.
-A button could be include content, styles, and logic in a single file.
+A button could include content, styles, and logic in a single file.
 Reusability is key when working with React.
 Define page layouts in one place, and use them everywhere.

 When dealing with this new `jsx` concept of sandboxing elements into reusable components, there are several options for styling.
 For example NextJS comes with [Styled JSX](https://github.com/zeit/styled-jsx) out of the box.
 The syntax looks like the following: